LIS

 Historical Notes

 Derived from VR130-01-2 § 5.11, eff.
 October 18, 1985; amended, Virginia Register Volume 4, Issue 8, eff.
 March 1, 1988; Volume 6, Issue 20, eff.
 September 1, 1990; Volume 7, Issue 14, eff.
 May 8, 1991; Volume 8, Issue 7, eff.
 February 1, 1992; Volume 10, Issue 15, eff.
 May 19, 1994; Volume 13, Issue 23, eff.
 October 1, 1997; Volume 18, Issue 7, eff.
 March 1, 2002; Volume 23, Issue 1, eff.
 February 1, 2007; Volume 25, Issue 3, eff.
 December 1, 2008; Volume 32, Issue 6, eff.
 January 1, 2016; Volume 37, Issue 24, eff.
-September 2, 2021.
+September 2, 2021; Volume 42, Issue 16, eff.
+May 1, 2026.

 18VAC10-20-382.
 Minimum standards and procedures for surveys determining topography; field procedures; office procedures.

 A. The minimum standards and procedures set forth in this section are to be used for topographic surveys performed in the Commonwealth of Virginia pursuant to Chapter 4 (§ 54.1-400 et seq.) of Title 54.1 of the Code of Virginia.
-The application of the professional's seal, signature, and date as required by this chapter shall be evidence that the topographic survey is correct to the best of the professional's knowledge and belief and complies with the minimum standards and procedures.
+The application of the professional's seal, signature, and date as required by this chapter is evidence that the topographic survey is correct to the best of the professional's knowledge and belief and complies with the minimum standards and procedures.

-3. Onsite, or in close proximity, benchmarks shall be established with reference to vertical datum, preferably North American Vertical Datum (NAVD), and shown in the correct location.
+3. Onsite, or in close proximity, benchmarks must be established on site or in close proximity of the project and shown in the correct location, with correct reference to vertical datum, preferably North American Vertical Datum (NAVD), and shown in the correct location.
+Clearly state reference and basis of vertical datum.
+Elevations must be provided as spot elevations, contours, or digital terrain models.

 4. The title of the topographic survey identifying the land surveyed and showing the state, county, or city in which property is located.